New York Immigration Attorneys

 - A spouse, unmarried child under the age of 21 or a parent of a U.S. citizen 21 years of age or older

 - An unmarried child over the age of 21, a married child of any age, or a brother or sister of a U.S. citizen 21 years of age or older

 - A spouse or unmarried child of the sponsoring green card holder

 - A member of a special category (for example: a widower of a U.S. citizen or a battered spouse or child)

-You may be eligible to get a green card through a job:
+You may be eligible to get a green card through a job.

-Naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after he or she fulfills the requirements established by Congress in the Immigration and Nationality Act.
+According to the United States government, naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after he or she fulfills the requirements established by Congress in the Immigration and Nationality Act.
 To qualify for naturalization you must:

 - Be a permanent resident for at least five years and meet all other eligibility requirements; or